merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

                                 --resource nodes=40
 ```

 Let's talk a little more about the additional params.
-You can read about the `--cluster` parameter in the [snakemake docummentation](http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#threads)
+You can read about the `--cluster` parameter in the [snakemake docummentation](http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#threads).
+We use a wrapper for `qsub`, which we called `clusterize` in order to submit jobs to our cluster.
+The `{log}` and `{threads}` argument are part of snakemake's syntax, and you can learn about them from the snakemake docummentation.
+Briefly, `{threads}` is a wildcard that for each job submitted to the cluster will be replaced by the number of threads that you supplied in the config file for the specific rule (or the default number of threads that we set for that rule). `{log}` is a wildcard that will be replaced by the name of the log file that we set for each rule, unless you decided to change it, the log files would appear in your working directory under the directory `00_LOGS`.

 Once you run this, you should see something like this: